Time Management Activities For Employees

 Game 10: Picking Up Blocks

 For this game, place different colored blocks on the table.
-The number of blocks will depend on how many people are participating in each round.
+The number of blocks will depend on how many people participate in each round.

 Rules

-1. Each participant gets a certain amount of time to pick up blocks with their non-dominant hand.
+1. Each participant gets some time to pick up blocks with their non-dominant hand.
 They get points for every block they get.

-2. To make things more interesting, for the next round, they’ll continue picking up with their non-dominant hands.
+2. To make things more interesting, they’ll continue picking up with their non-dominant hands for the next round.
 However, now the blocks will be allocated with different points.

 3. At the end of the rounds, tally up the points and pronounce a winner!